aviyeldevrel/.github/profile/README.md

 ----

 Aviyel is commited to get open source projects traction from developers around the world to adopt and maintain them.
 [Learn more about aviyel](https://aviyel.com/about).
 Want to add your project to our platform ?
-[Onboard project?](https://aviyel.com/projects).
+[Onboard project](https://aviyel.com/projects).
+If you have any queries, please email us at [hello@aviyel.com](mailto:hello@aviyel.com) .